77-777/kubuntu-configuros/config/my-config.md

 # This bash script is to be run as root/sudo.

 ## Some package asked me for email configuration and toggled a prompt, cutting automation.
 Need to find out which.
 It was before installing irssi set of pkgs.
+## Wireshark also prompts to ask if non-superusers should be able to capture packets.

 ## Packages to install.